BAN-AI-Multics/dps8m/docs/md/showcommands.md

 The following device-specific "`SHOW`" commands are available for the "`PUN`" device.
 If the "`SHOW PUN`" command can operate on a specific unit, but no unit is specified, the first unit (*i.e.* `PUN`**`0`**) is assumed.

+For details on usage and configuration of "`PUN`" devices, see the "`SET PUN`" section of this documentation.

 #### CONFIG

 "**`CONFIG`**" shows configuration details (set via "`SET PUNn CONFIG`") for the "`PUN`" unit specified.